StrawHatXYZ/website/src/content/post/privacy_policy_apk.md

 ## Changes to This

 We reserve the right to update our from time to time.
 Any changes will be effective immediately upon the posting of the revised .
-Your continued use of the App indicates your consent to the then posted.
+Your continued use of the App indicates your consent to the then-posted.

 ## Contact Us

-If you have any questions, concerns, or suggestions regarding our , please contact us at:
+If you have any questions, concerns, or suggestions regarding our, please contact us at:

 - Email: [hello@strawhat.xyz]